In Brief

 "And does a fish released back into the water feel like a puppet?"

 "Exactly.
 A puppet has strings that force it to move against its nature.
 But the ocean does not force you against your nature.
 The ocean is your nature.
-You were made for it.
-Every scale, every fin, every gill — all of it designed for exactly this water.
+Every scale, every fin, every gill — designed for exactly this water.
 The ocean didn't drag an unwilling creature into itself.
 It gave you a nature that would make the water feel like home."

 "You are not a puppet on strings.
 You are a fish in water.
-And the difference, little one, is that a puppet would cut the strings if it could.
+A puppet would cut the strings if it could.
 But a fish returned to water — a fish who suddenly finds itself in the deep, cold, beautiful, living ocean after gasping on the dry deck of a boat — that fish does not say, 'I have been forced.'
 That fish says —"

 "I'm home," Coral whispered.